Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Conclusions

 \section{Conclusions}

-Recently, \citet{sandnes2025} suggested that AV switches may be unnecessary if a slope-limited reconstruction (SLR) is used \citep[see also]{fro17, rosswog2020, rosswog2020magma}.
-If confirmed in general, this would represent a paradigm shift in the way AV is implemented in SPH codes.
+\cite{price2019} and \citet{sandnes2025} recently suggested that AV switches may be unnecessary if a slope-limited reconstruction (SLR) is used \citep[see also][]{fro17, rosswog2020, rosswog2020magma}.
+If confirmed, this assumption would generally represent a paradigm shift in the way shock-capturing and dissipation are implemented in SPH codes.

-There is, however, no free lunch.
-High, constant AV is excellent for shock capturing, but overdamps turbulence, suppresses the emergence of hydrodynamic instabilities, and erases small-scale shear.
-Low, constant AV is great for turbulence but produces strong post-shock oscillations.
+However, this does not come without a price.
+High, constant AV remains an excellent choice for shock capturing, although it does tend to overdamp turbulence, suppresses the emergence of hydrodynamic instabilities, and erase small-scale shear.
+Low, constant AV is great for turbulence, but produces strong post-shock oscillations.
 Switches may lag or trigger prematurely and leave residual noise in quiescent regions.
-Traditional Balsara limiters help in vortical flows, but they are unable to totally suppress unwanted dissipation in rotating shear flows.
-SLR reduces false compression triggers, but it does not provide the adequate dissipation in strong shocks and fails to describe them.
-Furthermore, SLR alone it is not enough to totally control spurious AV triggers by random particle movements in smooth flows.
-There is always a trade-off.
+Balsara limiters help in vortical flows, but they are unable to totally suppress unwanted dissipation in rotating shear flows.
+The bare SLR scheme reduces false compression triggers, but does not provide adequate dissipation in strong shocks and fails to describe them.
+In other words, there is always a trade-off to consider when choosing a specific approach.
+Moreover, a bare SLR is not enough to completely control spurious AV triggers by random particle movements in smooth flows and it does not completely ensure the correctness of the sign in the particles' entropy change.

-Even so, SLR is promising, and in our tests, it shows better results overall.
+Even so, SLR is promising and, in our tests, it shows better results overall; in particular, for a Balsara-modulated SLR.
 In this work, we explore several SLR-based implementations across a broad test suite (shocks, shear flows, canonical instabilities, and subsonic turbulence) and suggest a balanced AV algorithm that performs robustly in all regimes.
+Our main findings are listed below.